Top Kremlin critic convicted of treason, given 25 years

 The group declared Kara-Murza a prisoner of conscience, convicted solely for his political beliefs, and demanded his immediate and unconditional release.

-The United Nations’ Human Rights Chief Volker Türk criticized the sentence as “another blow to the rule of law and civic space in the Russian Federation.”
+The Foreign Office said it summoned Russian Ambassador Andrey Kelin over the conviction.
+The British government previously sanctioned the judge who presided over the trial for human rights violations in another case and said it would consider taking further action to hold people accountable in Kara-Murza’s case.

-“No one should be deprived of their liberty for exercising their human rights, and I call on the Russian authorities to release him without delay,” Türk said.
+The U.S. State Department hailed Kara-Murza along with jailed Russian opposition leader Alexei Navalny, Yahsin and “many others who serve their country and their fellow citizens at great personal cost by boldly standing up for human rights and fundamental freedoms.”
+It renewed its call for the release of Kara-Murza and more than 400 other political prisoners in Russia.

-Germany’s Foreign Ministry also condemned the verdict and called for Kara-Murza’s release.
+The United Nations’ Human Rights Chief Volker Türk called the sentence “another blow to the rule of law and civic space in the Russian Federation.”

 Kremlin spokesman Dmitry Peskov refused to comment on the sentence.